Personal Data Protection Policy – Freeway Entertainment Group

 In addition, Freeway is allowed to use aggregated data – to the extent this can no longer be considered Personal Data - for analysing purposes, for website and for internal operations, including troubleshooting, data analysis, testing, research, for statistical purposes and for improving the quality of its Services.

 Freeway may be required to appoint certain third parties to provide part of the Services to the Client or assist with providing technical support, such as IT service providers or other suppliers.
-By signing the Service Agreement, the Client authorises Freeway to subcontract the Processing of Personal Data to Subprocessors in the relevant countries where the Services will be rendered as listed in section 3.
+By signing the Service Agreement, the Client authorises Freeway to subcontract the Processing of Personal Data Freeway to Affiliates and to the Subprocessors in the relevant countries where the Services will be rendered as listed in section 3.
 Subprocessors are in each case subject to the terms between Freeway and the Subprocessor which are no less protective than those set out in this Policy and the Service Agreement.
 Freeway will inform the Client of the details of such Subprocessor(s) upon written request from the Client.
 Freeway will inform the Client in advance of any intended changes concerning the addition or replacement of Subprocessors and thereby give the Client the opportunity to object to such changes.
 If the Client does not object in writing within five (5) days of receipt of the notice, the Client is deemed to have accepted the new Subprocessor.
 If the Client does object in writing within five (5) days of receipt of the notice, Freeway and the Client will discuss possible resolutions.